 - Chapter 11 bankruptcy: For corporations, partnerships and sole proprietorships, Chapter 11 bankruptcy permits your business to continue operating while you pay creditors under a reorganization plan.

 - Chapter 13 bankruptcy: An option for families facing foreclosure or whose incomes are higher, Chapter 13 bankruptcy permits you to pay off debts under a court-ordered installment plan extending three to five years.
 This option provides numerous advantages, including the possibility of keeping your home.

-If bankruptcy is the right choice for you, I stay at your side, guiding you through the process from start to finish.
+If bankruptcy is the right choice for you, we stay at your side, guiding you through the process from start to finish.

 Contact experienced bankruptcy attorneys

 Take your first steps toward debt relief today.
-Call Lehn Law, P.A. at 941-255-5346 or contact my office online to schedule your bankruptcy consultation.
+Call Lehn Law, P.A. at 941-255-5346 or contact us online to schedule your bankruptcy consultation.